bitliner/restful-mongo/README.md

 RESTful MongoDB
 ============================

-It allows you to setup an HTTP API server to access data stored on MongoDB, easily and quickly.
+Get an HTTP API server in a bunch of minutes.

 # Install and setup an express server using restful-mongo